liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/05-configuring-sp-and-idp-connections.markdown

 defines the `NameID` value.

-**Attribute Mapping:** Attribute mapping is done from the attribute name or friendly name in the SAML Response to the @product@ attribute name.
-For example, if you want to map a response attribute named `mail` to the @product@ attribute `emailAddress`, enter the following mapping:
+**Attribute Mapping:** Attribute mapping is done from the attribute name or friendly name in the SAML Response to the @sharepoint@ attribute name.
+For example, if you want to map a response attribute named `mail` to the @sharepoint@ attribute `emailAddress`, enter the following mapping:

     mail=emailAddress

-Available @product@ attributes are: `emailAddress`, `screenName`, `firstName`, `lastName`, `modifiedDate`, and `uuid`.
+Available @sharepoint@ attributes are: `emailAddress`, `screenName`, `firstName`, `lastName`, `modifiedDate`, and `uuid`.

-**Keep Alive URL:** If users are logged into several @product@ SP instances via a @product@ IdP, their sessions can be kept alive as long as they keep a browser window open to one of them.
-Configure this only if the IdP is @product@.
+**Keep Alive URL:** If users are logged into several @sharepoint@ SP instances via a @sharepoint@ IdP, their sessions can be kept alive as long as they keep a browser window open to one of them.
+Configure this only if the IdP is @sharepoint@.
 The URL is `https://[IdP host name]/c/portal/saml/keep_alive`.
-On the @product@ IdP, configure this URL the same way, but point back to this SP.
+On the @sharepoint@ IdP, configure this URL the same way, but point back to this SP.

-Save your changes when you are finished configuring the @product@ instance as a service provider.
+Save your changes when you are finished configuring the @sharepoint@ instance as a service provider.
 There is no need to restart the server: the changes are applied immediately.